Mateus (ambassador): Mateus embassy to Portugal

-Mateus was dispatched by regent queen Eleni, following the arrival of two Portuguese at Ethiopia in search of Pêro da Covilhã in 1508.
+Mateus was dispatched by regent queen Eleni of Ethiopia, following the arrival of two Portuguese at Ethiopia in search of Pêro da Covilhã in 1508.
 Those envoys, including priest João Gomes, João Sanches, and Sid Mohammed were sent by Tristão da Cunha in 1506.
 Having failed to cross Malindi, they returned to Socotra, from where Afonso de Albuquerque managed to land them in Filuk, arriving in Shewa, Ethiopia.
 They were killed or disappeared in the returning travel.

 Mateus, of Armenian origin, was sent to the Portuguese in India transporting a pious letter from Eleni to king Manuel I of Portugal and a piece of the True Cross.
 He traveled with his wife, brother-in-law, and servants.

 After being robbed in Zaila and detained in Bijapur, Mateus arrived at Dabul, and was received in Goa in December 1512 with great honour by Portuguese governor Afonso de Albuquerque, as a long sought "Prester John" envoy.
 His arrival was announced by king Manuel I of Portugal to Pope Leo X in 1513.
 Although Mateus faced the distrust of some of Albuquerque's rivals, who tried to prove he was some impostor or Muslim spy, he was sent by Albuquerque to Cananor, and from there to Portugal.
 Mateus arrived in Lisbon in February 1514.
 There, his reports, the letter by queen Eleni and the piece of the cross were much admired by the king and his entourage.
 While Mateus was in Portugal, Albuquerque advanced in an attempt to take Aden with his expedition into the Red Sea.
 The desire of turning near-by Massawa into a Portuguese base, may have been influenced by Mateus' reports.

-Damião de Góis translated into Latin a Portuguese opuscle on the Ethiopian embassy of Mateus, which also included the famous "Letter of Prester John" written by the Ethiopian Queen Eleni (1509) and a "Confessio illorum fidei".